Helmuth von Moltke the Elder: Austro-Prussian War

 In dealing with the Austrian and Saxon armies, the difficulty was to have the Prussian army ready first.
 This was not easy, as the king would not mobilize until after the Austrians.
 Moltke's railway knowledge helped him to save time.
 Five railway lines led from the various Prussian provinces to a series of points on the southern frontier.
 By employing all these railways at once, Moltke had all his army corps moved simultaneously from their peacetime garrisons to the frontier.

-After marching into Saxony, the Saxon army retreated into Bohemia.
+After the Prussian armies marched into Saxony, the Saxon army retreated into Bohemia.
 Moltke had two Prussian armies about 100 mi apart.
 The problem was how to bring them together to catch the Austrian army between them like the French at Waterloo between Wellington and Blücher.
 He determined to bring his two armies together by directing each of them to advance towards Gitschin.
 On June 22, 1866, Moltke told the two princes that Gitschin was the desirable point for the juncture of the two armies.
 He foresaw that the march of the Crown Prince would probably bring him into collision with a portion of the Austrian army.
 Prince Friedrich Karl sent the 3rd Division to Gitschin; but the Crown Prince had 100,000 men, and it was not likely that the Austrians could have a stronger force.
-When Friedrich Karl commanded further attacks, straining his own supply lines, Moltke inferred that the prince was trying to take Prague by himself.
+When Friedrich Karl ordered further attacks, straining his own supply lines, Moltke inferred that the prince was trying to take Prague by himself.